srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. On the left side navigation menu, under **Monitoring**, click **Diagnostic settings**.

     > **Note**: Current documentation suggests that Diagnostics may be disabled by default.
 If so, you may need to "Turn on diagnostics" in order to collect diagnostics data for your IoT Hub.
-When you click **Turn on diagnostics**, a **Diagnostic settings** blade will open.
+When you click **Turn on diagnostics**, a **Diagnostic settings** pane will open.

 1. On the **Diagnostics settings** pane, under **Name**, click **+ Add diagnostic setting**.

 1. In the **Diagnostic settings name** textbox, enter **diags-hub**

-1. Take a minute to review the options listed under **Destination details**.
+1. Take a moment to review the options listed under **Destination details**.

     You can see that there are 3 options available for routing the metrics - you can learn more about each by following the links below: